integrativemodeling/npc_fg_2018/README.md

 1) Download IMP (https://github.com/salilab/imp) - a recent nightly (or develop) build is needed

-2) Build IMP according to online instructions into folder `$IMPFOLDER` including the IMP.npctransport module (this requires [Protobuf](https://github.com/google/protobuf))
+2) Build IMP according to online instructions, including the IMP.npctransport module (this requires [Protobuf](https://github.com/google/protobuf))

 Protocol for generating FG repeats from scaffold of NPC